 IBFD Frans Vanistendael Award for International Tax Law

-This annual award promotes and celebrates scientific research of the highest standards.
 An international jury judges the submitted publications and selects the work that makes the most outstanding contribution to the development of international tax law.

 About the Frans Vanistendael Award

-The proposed dotation for the Frans Vanistendael Award is EUR 10,000, plus a flat amount for travel and accommodation expenses incurred by attending the award ceremony (if the ceremony takes place on IBFD's premises).
+The dotation for the Frans Vanistendael Award is EUR 10,000, plus a flat amount for travel and accommodation expenses incurred by attending the award ceremony (if the ceremony takes place on IBFD's premises).

-The conferral of the 12th IBFD Frans Vanistendael Award will take place in May 2026.
+The conferral of the 13th IBFD Frans Vanistendael Award will take place in May 2027.

-Find out more about the 2025 award and our most recent winners.
+Find out more about the 2026 award and our most recent winners.

-Application procedure and rules
+Submission procedure and rules

 Jury

-The 2026 edition will be carried out with the support of the following jury members:
+The 2027 edition will be carried out with the support of the following jury members:

 Previous award winners

-- 11th edition: Buriak, Svitlana, "International Taxation of Global Value Networks.", IBFD Doctoral Series 72.
+• Books: Ricardo Andre Galendi Junior.
+The Justification and Structure of the GloBE Model Rules.
+IBFD Doctoral Series 78.
+IBFD, 2025. - 11th edition: Buriak, Svitlana, "International Taxation of Global Value Networks.", IBFD Doctoral Series 72.
 Amsterdam, The Netherlands: IBFD, 2024.

 - 10th edition: Teo, Nikki, J., “The United Nations in Global Tax Coordination”, published by Cambridge University Press, 2023